How Chainlink Supports Any Off-Chain Data Resource and Computation

 - Underlying Blockchain: Chainlink is blockchain agnostic and supports a wide range of on-chain environments ensuring smart contracts always have access to a secure and reliable source of off-chain data and computation.

-- Update Frequency: Oracle network updates can occur based on any schedule such as on a deviation basis (e.g. every 0.5% difference), a heartbeat basis (e.g. every hour), an on-demand basis, and any other schedule desired.
+- Update Frequency: Oracle network updates can occur based on any schedule such as on a deviation basis (e.g. every 0.1% difference), a heartbeat basis (e.g. every ten minutes), an on-demand basis, and any other schedule desired.

 - Aggregation Methodology: Oracle networks can perform different forms of aggregation depending on the data type such as taking the median, mean, mode, or any other strategy to combine multiple data points into one.